Errol-Hassall/weather-bot-js/README.md

 - [x] host on server at home
 - [x] docker compose file for production
 - [ ] ui for weather updates
+- [x] refactor the bot logic into a separate module